 Fortunately, there are plenty of other amazing beaches on the island.
 Here are our top 5.

-If you are looking for large hotel resorts, you are coming to the wrong island.
-Accommodation on Vis is very limited.
+If you are looking for large hotel resorts, you’re coming to the wrong place.
+Accommodation on Vis is more limited than on other islands.
+The rustic, unspoilt charm is very much a major part of the experience here.
 While neighbouring Hvar has over 30,000 beds, there are just 3,000 tourist beds on Vis.

 Croatia has some 130 indigenous grape varieties, many of which are to be found on its islands.
 Some islands produce grapes only on that island, and Vis is no exception.
 The indigenous grape variety of Vis is a white called Vugava.
 Learn more about it here.

-Around 25 years after the island was totally off-limits to foreigners, Hollywood came calling.
-I am not sure what the guardians of the submarine based would have made of it, but a string of Hollywood A-listers descended on the island in September 2017 to film Mamma Mia 2: Here We Go Again.
+What a sharp turnaround!
+Only 25 years after this island had been totally off-limits, Hollywood came calling.
+A string of Tinsel town A-listers descended on the island in September 2017 to film Mamma Mia 2: Here We Go Again.

-Filming took place in Vis Town and Komiza, as well as the beaches of Stiniva and Barjoska.
-You can check out the official movie trailer above and here is how Vis found itself in the international media as a result of the filming.
+Filming took place in Vis Town and Komiža.
+Also, on the beaches of Stiniva and Barjoska.
+You can check out the official movie trailer above.
+And here is how Vis found itself in the international media as a result of the filming.

-Even though Vis is pretty remote compared to more popular islands such as Hvar, Brac and Korcula, there is an attraction on the far side of the island which is one of the top things to do in Dalmatia.
+This attraction on the far side of the island is one of the top things to do in Dalmatia.

-Located just 5km from Komiza, the Blue Cave on Bisevo is a true natural wonder.
-Find out why in the video above, and then go on the excursion with your eyes open.
-Here is what you need to know about visiting the Blue Cave in 2019.
+Sitting just 5km from Komiža, the Blue Cave on Biševo is a wondrous natural anomaly.
+Brilliant colours contrast sharply against the sun-drenched stone.
+Unforgettable.
+See for yourself in the video above.
+Here’s what you need to know about visiting the Blue Cave.

 Looking to learn more about the gorgeous island of Vis?
 As part of the TCN series, here are 25 things to know.